MonikaDobreva/PRJ22021/analysis/testScenarios/SalesOfficer/editFlight.md

 5. The Sales Officer edits the needed information
 6. The Sales Officer submits the process
-7. The system displays the changed flight inside of the list
+7. The system displays the changed flight inside the list
 8. The Sales Officer searches for the previously edited flight by the changed information
-9. The system displayes the correct flight.
+9. The system displays the correct flight.

 **Test Scenario 2: Necessary information was deleted during the edit**